jsateja/2tasks/gcp-architecture/README.md

 ## Description
 This setup serves as an example.
 It is too complex in some places for a reason.

+CI/CD part is omitted here, because main focus is on the cloud infrastructure.

 ## Architecture
 ![Architecture](https://github.com/jsateja/2tasks/blob/main/gcp-architecture/architecture.png?raw=true)